ASingham/MMAN4020_T3_2022_Purple_House/README.md

       src="images/web-app-date-selection.jpg"
       alt="Alt text"
       style="display: inline-block; margin: 0 auto; max-width: 300px">

+    To swap out csv files or to upload new files, either refresh the webpage or press the `NEW FILE` button in the top right corner.

+    Additionally, the data visualisation tools can be customised using the settings widget in the top right corner.

     ** Note: The web app can handle approximately 600 uploads of csv files per day without requiring a subscription service cost for server hosting.